 Let’s look at the strengths and weaknesses of each GPS system.
 We will compare factory, stand-alone, and smartphone systems and determine which one is best in terms of integration, screen size, risk of theft, repair, updates, navigation, and signal.

-Get an extended car warranty and cover your car’s technology repairs.
+Factory warranty or extended warranty expired?
+Get an extended vehicle protection plan and cover your car’s technology repairs.
 Get a free quote from CARCHEX now.

 Anything mounted on the dash, no matter how nice, may potentially interfere with your view and also will require a mount.
 Meanwhile, factory versions tend to be more user friendly as the design is integrated into the car by the auto manufacturer’s team of engineers.